-- 38. If each service within an organisation is financially free standing, Ofsted judges each service's financial viability individually. - 39.
-If the finances of each service within an organisation are managed centrally Ofsted will require evidence of the financial viability of the overall organisation when an application for registration of a new service is received or where a registered service's financial viability is in question. - 40.
-If an assessment of the application and background to other registrations reveals that there may be concerns about the financial viability of the organisation as a whole the provider may be asked to supply additional information about their organisation's finances. - 41.
-Where an applicant only has one other registered service the inspector will collate the information from RSA listed in paragraph 43.
-Where a provider has three or more establishments or agencies the Application team will as part of inputting the application request the Inspection Data Insight team (IDI) collate the information in paragraph 43.
+- 38. If each setting within an organisation is financially free standing, Ofsted judges each service's financial viability individually. - 39.
+If the finances of each setting within an organisation are managed centrally Ofsted will require evidence of the financial viability of the overall organisation when an application for registration of a new service is received or where a registered service's financial viability is in question. - 40.
+If an assessment of the application and background to other registrations reveals that there may be concerns about the financial viability of the organisation as a whole the provider may be asked to supply additional information about their organisation's finances.

-&lt;sup>117 The following regulations apply to the appointment of liquidators for each service type:
+125 The following regulations apply to the appointment of liquidators for each service type: